-The Diversity Committee has a minimum of six voting members, including the Chair, Chairelect, three active or emeritus members, and one student representative.
+The Diversity Committee has a minimum of six voting members, including the Chair, Chair-elect, three active or emeritus members, and one student representative.
 The Chair-elect is appointed for a one-year term by the RSS President-Elect, ascends to Chair in the second year, and remains on the Diversity Committee in the third year to provide institutional memory and aid the smooth transition of leadership.

-Duties of the Chair of the RSS Diversity committee:
+Duties of the Chair of the RSS Diversity Committee

 - 1. Lead Diversity Committee in identifying new opportunities to include historically underrepresented groups in the activities of the Society. - 2.
 Lead Diversity Committee and/or RSS Council in writing grant proposals and administering successful grant applications that advance the representation of underrepresented groups through the support of relevant research, mentorship, workshop, educational/informational outreach, and other programmatic activities that incorporate underrepresented groups more systematically into the life of the Society.
 Note: The Diversity Committee Chair will consult with the RSS President, Executive Director/Treasurer, and RSS Leadership Council for approval of ideas for any activities that will require external funding prior to submission of a proposal to a funding agency. - 3.
 Coordinate Diversity Committee efforts to disseminate information about diversity issues of interest to members of the Society through the RSS eBulletin and the RSS website. - 4.
 Disseminate information about RSS diversity initiatives to associations that historically represent individuals from minority communities, including PAWC (Professional Agricultural Workers Conference) and MANRRS (National Society for Minorities in Agriculture, Natural Resources, and Related Sciences). - 5.
 Work with the RSS Leadership Council to encourage the ASA and regional associations to incorporate rural diversity issues into their programming. - 6.
 Work with the RSS Leadership Council and the Program Committee to host the annual Diversity Reception at the annual meeting. - 7.
+Select a Diversity Committee representative to serve as an Ex Offico member on the Nomination Committee. - 8.
 Prepare an annual Diversity Report to present to the RSS Leadership Council during Council deliberations at the annual meeting.
-At a minimum, the report should document general RSS membership and Council/committee membership data for the following historically underrepresented groups: women, racial and ethnic minorities, international members, non-land grant university members, and non-academic members. - 8.
+At a minimum, the report should document general RSS membership and Council/committee membership data for the following historically underrepresented groups: women, racial and ethnic minorities, international members, non-land grant university members, and non-academic members. - 9.
 Allocate Diversity Scholar Travel Funds to deserving applicants as stipulated below.